Jimmytbane/amidabot/README.md

 To run this you will need to install the Discord PHP library: https://discordphp.readme.io/docs/getting-started

-And thats pretty much really, this also includes the webresponse website.
+And thats pretty much it really.
+This also includes the webresponse website.
 This is an old project, the library doesn't work half the time due to it being undermaintained.

-If you need help im always online either on twitter (@ffsamida) or steam (amidx)
+If you need help im always online either on Twitter (@ffsamida) or Steam (amidx)